grzesiek-galezowski/tdd-ebook/manuscript/240_Refactoring_Object_Composition.md

 # Object Composition as a Language

 While most of the earlier chapters talked a lot about viewing object composition as a web, this one will take a different view -- one of a language.
-These two views are remarkably similar in nature and complement each other in guiding design.
+These two views are remarkably similar and complement each other in guiding design.

 It might surprise you that I am comparing object composition to a language, but, as I hope you'll see, there are many similarities.
 Don't worry, we'll get there step by step, the first step being taking a second look at the composition root.

 ## More readable composition root

-When describing object compositon and composition root in particular, I promised to get back to the topic of making the composition code cleaner and more readable.
+When describing object composition and composition root in particular, I promised to get back to the topic of making the composition code cleaner and more readable.

 Before I do this, however, we need to get one important question answered...

 ### Why bother?

 By now you have to be sick and tired of how I stress the importance of composability.
-I do so, however, because I believe it is one of the most important aspect of well-designed classes.
+I do so, however, because I believe it is one of the most important aspects of well-designed classes.
 Also, I said that to reach high composability of a class, it has to be context-independent.
 To explain how to reach this independence, I introduced the principle of separating object use from construction, pushing the construction part away into specialized places in code.
-I also said that a lot can be contributed to this quality by making the interfaces and protocols abstract and having them expose as small amount of implementation details as possible.
+I also said that a lot can be contributed to this quality by making the interfaces and protocols abstract and having them expose as little implementation details as possible.

 All of this has its cost, however.
 Striving for high context-independence takes away from us the ability to look at a single class and determine its context just by reading its code.
 Such class knows very little about the context it operates in.
-For example, few chapters back we dealt with dumping sessions and I showed you that such dump method may be implemented like this:
+For example, a few chapters back we dealt with dumping sessions and I showed you that such dump method may be implemented like this:

 ```csharp
 public class RealSession : Session